kloimhardt/bb-web/README.md

 Scripting React-ive web apps in Clojure without installing it.

-The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler or Java installed.
+The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler installed.
+The server back-end is a single executable file, Java is not necessary.

 Examples go from "Hello World!" to back-end features like anti forgery protection, MS-Windows being first class.